Rymill Park: Location, facilities, use

-Other features of the park include rose gardens, playgrounds, avenues of well-established trees, barbecue facilities and the 1962 statue Alice by John Dowie, inspired by Lewis Carroll's stories for children.
+Other features of the park include rose gardens, playgrounds, avenues of well-established trees, barbecue facilities, and the 1962 statue Alice by John Dowie, inspired by Lewis Carroll's stories for children.
 Dowie's "Piccanniny" drinking fountain, in the form of an Aboriginal child and made out of coloured concrete with a bronze water container, is near the playground.

-The park has been a site for many cultural and sporting events including Carnevale in Adelaide, the Adelaide International Horse Trials, Aerobic Challenge and various events in the Adelaide Festival, Adelaide Fringe and Feast festivals.
+The park has been a site for many cultural and sporting events including Carnevale in Adelaide, the Adelaide Equestrian Festival, Aerobic Challenge, and various events in the Adelaide Festival, Adelaide Fringe and Feast festivals.
 The Fringe location in Rymill Park is known as "Gluttony".

 Flora and fauna

 Many of the park's larger trees provide hollows and roosts which are utilised by various species for nesting and residence.
 Native birds species commonly seen in the park include crested pigeons, magpies, magpie-larks, eastern rosellas, rainbow lorikeets, Australian white ibis and various species of duck.
 Ducks are present year-round at the artificial lake which provides a permanent water source.
 Pacific black ducks and Australian wood ducks are the most commonly sighted species.

 Marsupials such as the brushtail possum rest in tree hollows by day and emerge at night to forage and feed.